AlbaXIII/build.mt/README.md

 ![Build.mt add build form](assets/readme_screenshots/add-build-form.PNG)

-The build slug field is intentionally hidden with a linked javascript script containing a slugify function - the content of the text page is automatically rendered in the hidden slug field without any uppercase letters or special characters (either removing them or replacing them with dashes).
+The build slug field is intentionally hidden with a linked javascript script containing a slugify function - the content of the build title field is automatically replicated in the hidden slug field without any uppercase letters or special characters (either removing them or replacing them with dashes).
 This is coded to take place on keyupstroke, so potential users will not see anything happening in the UX view.

 Within the inputs, there is a image field - this is linked to a Cloudinary database configured in the site settings.
-Users can upload a custom image, but the field is optional - if there is no image found the placeholder BG3 game image will be rendered in it's place.
+Users can upload a custom image, but the field is optional - if there is no image found the placeholder BG3 game logo will be rendered in its place.

 ![Build.mt placeholder image](assets/readme_screenshots/placeholder-image.PNG)

-As the build form has a lot of potential variables - each class has at least 3 subclasses - the form is controlled by a javascript script which reveals relevant build information when certain eventlisteners are fulfilled, so if the user has chosen a Barbarian class, the Barbarian subclass field will be revealed, and then hidden when a new class is chosen.
+As the build form has a lot of potential variables - each class has at least 3 subclasses - the javascript reveals relevant build information when certain eventlisteners are fulfilled, so if the user has chosen a Barbarian class, the Barbarian subclass field will be revealed, and then hidden when a new class is chosen.

 ![Build.mt add build form before Javascript](assets/readme_screenshots/add-build-form-before.PNG)